SI-ADMM: A Stochastic Inexact ADMM Framework for Stochastic Convex Programs: Abstract

 \section{Abstract}

 We consider the structured stochastic convex program \vs{requiring the minimization of} $\mathbb{E}[\tilde f(x,\xi)]+\mathbb{E}[\tilde g(y,\xi)]$ \vs{subject to the constraint} $Ax + By = b$.
-Motivated by the need for \vs{decentralized schemes,} we propose a stochastic inexact ADMM ({\bf SI-ADMM}) \vvs{framework} where subproblems are solved inexactly via stochastic approximation schemes.
-Based on this framework, we prove the following: (i) under suitable assumptions on the \vs{associated batch-size of samples utilized at} each iteration, the SI-ADMM \vs{scheme} produces a sequence that converges to the unique solution almost surely; (ii) If the number of gradient steps (samples) \vvs{utilized for solving the subproblems} {in each iteration} increases at a geometric rate, the mean-squared error diminishes to zero at a prescribed geometric rate; (iii) \vvs{The overall iteration} complexity \vvs{in terms of gradient steps (or equivalently samples)} \vs{is found to be consistent} with the \vvs{canonical level of $\mathcal{O}(1/\epsilon)$.} \vvs{Preliminary applications on {\sc LASSO} and distributed regression suggest that the scheme performs well compared to its competitors.}
+Motivated by the need for \vs{decentralized schemes and structure,} we propose a stochastic inexact ADMM ({\bf SI-ADMM}) \vvs{framework} where subproblems are solved inexactly via stochastic approximation schemes.
+Based on this framework, we prove the following: (i) under suitable assumptions on the \vs{associated batch-size of samples utilized at} each iteration, the SI-ADMM \vs{scheme} produces a sequence that converges to the unique solution almost surely; (ii) If the number of gradient steps (\sv{or equivalently, the number of sampled gradients}) \vvs{utilized for solving the subproblems} {in each iteration} increases at a geometric rate, the mean-squared error diminishes to zero at a prescribed geometric rate; (iii) \vvs{The overall iteration} complexity \vvs{in terms of gradient steps (or equivalently samples)} \vs{is found to be consistent} with the \vvs{canonical level of $\mathcal{O}(1/\epsilon)$.} \vvs{Preliminary applications on {\sc LASSO} and distributed regression suggest that the scheme performs well compared to its competitors.}